-Trump hosts rally in North Carolina ahead of pivotal House special election
+Trump unloads on 'disloyal' Democratic House candidate at fiery rally ahead of pivotal North Carolina special election

 In the hours before Monday's rally, Trump flew to coastal North Carolina to inspect the damage left by Hurricane Dorian, but bad weather forced officials to scrap those plans.
 Instead, he received a briefing on Air Force One where Democratic Gov. Roy Cooper told him that three deaths are connected to the storm and that some 3,500 people are without power.

-Much of the president's comments about the storm have been about defending his erroneous claim that Alabama was likely to face significant impact from it.
+At the rally, Trump praised nongovernmental organizations and agencies that have worked to help storm recovery efforts, in North Carolina and elsewhere.

 McCready has not had any public events in the district with Democratic presidential hopefuls, though any such appearances by candidates jostling to appeal to liberal voters might not have helped him in the moderate area.

 But former Vice President Joe Biden and Sen. Elizabeth Warren, D-Mass., two rival candidates, have emailed fundraising solicitations on his behalf.
 Meanwhile, Vice President Mike Pence will also campaign in the district on Monday for the Republican.

 CLICK HERE TO GET THE FOX NEWS APP